-The District shall annually submit a written School Health Services Plan to the Superintendent who shall transmit such plan to the School Board.

-Parents will be informed annually in writing that their children will receive specific health services as provided in this plan.
-Any student shall be exempt from any of these services when his or her parent or guardian requests such exemption in writing.
-When invasive screening is one of the specified services, written consent of the parent or guardian shall be obtained prior to any such screening.
+- I. The School District shall annually submit a written School Health Services Plan (the "Plan") to the Superintendent who shall transmit the Plan to the School Board. - II.
+The Plan must describe the services to be provided, the responsibility for the provision of services, the anticipated expenditures to provide the services, and evidence of cooperative planning by the School District and the Osceola County Health Department. - III.
+The Plan must include, but not be limited to, the provision of all healthcare services, healthcare education, in service health training for school personnel and adequate physical facilities for the provision of health services, as required by law. - IV.
+Parents will be informed annually in writing that their children will receive specific health services as provided in the Plan.
+A student shall be exempt from services provided under the Plan when his or her parent or guardian requests such exemption in writing.
+When invasive screening is one of the specified services, written consent of the parent or guardian shall be obtained prior to the provision of such screening.

-HISTORY: REVISED: 10/21/08 FORMERLY: 6.1.5
+REVISED: 04/05/16 FORMERLY: 6.1.5